Ultimate Mac and Cheese

 instructions

-2. Butter a large casserole dish, set aside.
-Heat the milk in a small saucepan over medium heat.
+2. Heat the milk in a small saucepan over medium heat.

 3. Bring a large pot of salted water to a boil and cook pasta until al dente.
 Drain and set aside.

 4. Melt 6 tablespoons of butter in dutch oven or a large pot.
-Once the butter is melted, whisk in the flour.
-Stir the flour for one minutes.
+Once the butter is melted, add in the garlic, let is saute til fragrant.
+Then whisk in the flour.
+Let the flour cook for a minutes.

 5. Slowly pour the hot milk into the flour mixture, whisking constantly until it becomes thick.